solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 }).sendAndConfirm(umi, { send: { commitment: "finalized" } });
 ```

-- the `collection` field that it's needed only when we want to add the asset to a collection
+- the `collection` field is only needed when we want to add the asset to a collection

 ```typescript
 const asset = generateSigner(umi)